 - Register the domain name with a registrar.
 There are a lot of registrars to choose from, and some offer special prices for registering the COM, NET, and ORG versions of a domain at the same time, for registering for two or more years, or for hosting the domain with the same company.

-- If you're hosting the domain at a different company than your registrar, configure the registrar to point your domain name to the correct host name or IP address for your hosting company (see information below about A records).
+- If you're hosting the domain at a different company than your registrar, configure the registrar to point your domain name to the correct host name or IP address for your hosting company (see information below about A records) [source: Wilson and Randall].

 Whether your SOA is somewhere else or on your own system, you can extend and modify your DNS settings to add sub-domains, redirect e-mail and control other services.
-This information is kept in a zone file on the DNS server [source: GoDaddy.com].
+This information is kept in a zone file on the DNS server.
 If you're running your own server, you'll probably need to manually edit the zone file in a text editor.
-Many registrars today have a Web interface you can use to manage DNS for your domain.
-Each new configuration you add is called a record, and the following are the most common types of records you can configure for your DNS server:
+Many registrars today have a web interface you can use to manage DNS for your domain.
+Each new configuration you add is called a record, and the following are the most common types of records you can configure for your DNS server [source: GoDaddy.com].

-- Start of Authority (SOA) -- This is one larger record at the beginning of every zone file with the primary name server for the zone and some other information.
+- Start of Authority (SOA) — This is one larger record at the beginning of every zone file with the primary name server for the zone and some other information.
 If your registrar or hosting company is running your DNS server, you won't need to manage this.
-If you're managing your own DNS, Microsoft's support information has a helpful article on the structure of a DNS SOA Record.
+If you're managing your own DNS, you can peek at tips for doing so using this article on the structure of a DNS SOA Record.

 The following is an example of what a zone file might look like for those who are editing it directly in a text editor.
 Note that the center column (second item on each line) includes a record type from those listed above.
 When you see an "@" in the left column, it means that the record applies in all cases not otherwise specified: